Flexible Differentiable Optimization via Model Transformations: Differentiating Convex Optimization Problems

 Its derivative is given by:

-The derivatives of projections onto classic cones like the positive orthant, second-order , positive semidefinite, and exponential cones are given in \cite{busseti_solution_2019} and implemented for DiffOpt in \texttt{MathOptSetDistances.jl}\cite{mathieu_besancon_2022_6505452}.
-Exponential cone projections are performed using the technique from \cite{friberg2021projection}. \end{enumerate}
+where $\Pi_{\mathcal{K}^{*}}$ is the projection onto $ \mathcal{K}^*$.
+The derivatives of projections onto classic cones like the positive orthant, second-order, positive semidefinite, and exponential cones are given in \citet{busseti_solution_2019} and implemented for DiffOpt in \texttt{MathOptSetDistances.jl}~\citep{mathieu_besancon_2022_6505452}.
+Exponential cone projections are performed using the technique from \citet{friberg2021projection}. \end{enumerate} Finally, we obtain:

-The methodology of differentiable conic problems has been extended to log-log convex problems in \cite{agrawal_loglog_2020}, using the grammar from Disciplined Geometric Programming and the rules established for parameterized disciplined convex problems in \cite{agrawal_differentiable_2019}.
-A differentiable method has been developed for submodular functions in \cite{djolonga2018differentiable}, opening $\partial \mathcal{O}$ to optimization problems with discrete structures.
-In \cite{gould2019deep}, deep learning models are studied with nonlinear optimization problems as nodes instead of closed-form functions, defining a differentiable optimization method for nonlinear problems without requiring convexity.
-The authors leverage implicit differentiation of the Lagrangian reformulation at the optimal point to estimate derivative information of the output solution with respect to input parameters of the node.\\

-The framework proposed in \cite{paulus2021comboptnet} extends $\partial O$ to optimization problems including integer constraints.
-Similar to previous work in the convex setting and unlike prior models tackling combinatorial problems, their method handles the differentiation of constraints using an estimation of active constraints at the optimum in the backpropagation phase.

-In \cite{blondel2021efficient}, differentiable optimization is viewed as a problem of implicit differentiation.
-By expressing the solution map of the optimization problem as the root of a system of equation (such as the KKT conditions) or the solution to a fixed point equation, the system can leverage automatic differentiation (AD) of the implicit equations to differentiate the solution map.
-The approach generalizes the differentiation of quadratic and conic optimization from \cite{amos_optnet_2019} and \cite{agrawal_differentiable_2019} but requires a user-defined system of equations that are necessary for optimality.
+which can be used directly to compute JVP (directional derivatives) from the sensitivities $(dA, db, dc)$ by performing the above-described computations.
+Again, VJP is slightly more complex but also has closed-form solutions that require a single linear system solution.
+For more details, see \cite{agrawal_differentiating_2020}.